ilchebedelovski/ilchebedelovski.github.io/_posts/2020-04-13-tektoncd-on-kubernetes.md

 A `task` is a collection of steps in order.
 Tekton runs a task in the form of a Kubernetes pod, where each step becomes a running container in the pod.
 This design allows you to set up a shared environment for a number of related steps; for example, you may mount a Kubernetes volume in a task, which will be accessible inside each step of the task.

 A `pipeline` is a collection of tasks in order.
 Tekton collects all the tasks, connects them in a directed acyclic graph (DAG), and executes the graph in sequence.
-In other words, it creates a number of Kubernetes pods and ensures that each pods complete running successfully as desired.
+In other words, it creates a number of Kubernetes pods and ensures that each pod complete running successfully as desired.
 Tekton grants developers full control of the process: one may set up a fan-in/fan-out scenario of task completion, ask Tekton to retry automatically should a flaky test exists, or specify a condition that a task must meet before proceeding.

 ## Requirements